soeaver/caffe-model/cls/README.md

 The main contribution belongs to the authors and model trainers.

 ### Performance on imagenet
-0. Top-1/Top-5 of pre-train models in this repository.
+0. Top-1/Top-5 accuracies of pre-train models in this repository.

  Network|224/299(single-crop)|224/299(12-crop)|320/331(single-crop)|320/331(12-crop)
  :---:|:---:|:---:|:---:|:---: